Hold the Salt! Pass the Spices!

 * Replace the contents of your table salt shaker with salt-free herb and spice blends.
 You'll find these blends handy for easily spicing up standard fare, while cooking too (macaroni and cheese, scrambled eggs, soups, etc.).
-There are plenty of convenient and delicious blends already prepared for you, like our All Purpose Seasoning, Garlic Pepper, and Herbal Seasoning.
+There are plenty of convenient and delicious blends already prepared for you, like our All Purpose Seasoning and Garlic Pepper.
 And you can easily create your own Homemade Spice Blends, based on your favorite seasonings and using little or no salt.

 * Use a spritz of citrus, like lemon or lime, on foods to perk them up.
 This works especially well with soups and stews, salads and fish.
 Lemon juice powder is great to have on hand for this purpose, as is lemon peel.

 * Include wine in your dishes (especially poultry and fish recipes) to boost the taste without salt.

 * Grill foods to enhance their flavor.
 Use favorite grilling spices like pepper, garlic, thyme, tarragon, chili powder, and oregano.
 Or grab a convenient salt-free grilling blend like Blackened Creole Blend or Bar-B-Quick Barbecue Seasoning

 * Become familiar with which spices go with which foods, and use them often in place of salt.
 Popular choices include black pepper, basil, cinnamon, garlic, and cayenne.

 * Collect recipes that employ herbs and spices as flavorings.
 You'll find plenty of these -- including some that are salt-free — in our recipe collection.

 * Explore vinegars.
 Vegetables, meats, and any roasted foods will become more flavorful with the addition of vinegars.
 Try balsamic, herb, rice, cider and wine vinegars.